SciFracX/FractionalTransforms.jl/README.md

 </p>
 ## Installation

-If you have already installed Julia, you can install FRFT.jl in REPL using Julia package manager:
+If you have already installed Julia, you can install FractionalTransforms.jl in REPL using Julia package manager:

 ```julia
 Pkg> add FractionalTransforms
 ```

-To experience the latest version of FRFT, you can install FRFT.jl by:
+To experience the latest version of FractionalTransforms.jl, you can install FractionalTransforms.jl by:

 ```julia
 Pkg> add FractionalTransforms#master